DobbeltDagger/FermentingData_NewDESIGN/src/blogCollection/WorkshopThree.md

 2) do we need terms and conditions?
 3) who is trusted and what is entrusted in this process of donating data to the server?
 4) what is left unquestioned?
-5) does everyone feel ok about this current situation?
+5) do we feel ok about this current situation?

-These questions will be discussed on the fermentingdata mailinglist.

 <div class="columnImage">
   <img src="/assets/images/blog/large/mozilla.png"/>